ekozak7/Trident-2021/Known/Multiple Targets/Readme.txt

 Read me

 MCTSknownMultiND.m performs a non-destructive MCTS with UCT selection policy and random walk default policy on a specified number of targets
+MCTSknownMultiD.m performs a destructive MCTS with UCT selection policy and random walk default policy on a specified number of targets